 Special Needs Trusts for Adult Children with Disabilities

 In cases where an unemancipated adult children with disabilities the age of 18, a parent’s child support obligations can be modified to provide continued financial support for the child’s special needs.
 Parents can provide financial support for their special needs adult children using what is known as a special needs trust.
 When a child with special needs is still a minor, their parents can fund a special needs trust that generates income for the child to later use when they turn 18, while maintaining eligibility for certain government benefits, such as Medicaid.
 Parents can agree to establish and maintain a special needs trust as part of their child support obligation.

 Child support is an important legal obligation that parents are responsible for paying.
 Divorcing parents may find resolving legal disputes regarding the exact details of their child support obligations to be challenging.
 As a result, it is important to consult an experienced attorney for legal advice about child support obligations—especially when a child with special needs is involved.
-Our legal team at DeTommaso Law Group can provide you with quality legal counsel and advocacy for child support matters.
+Our legal team at DeTommaso Law Group, LLC can provide you with quality legal counsel and advocacy for child support matters.